BurntSushi/blog/content/post/ripgrep.md

 behavior on its head.
 Instead of trying to search everything by default, `ack` tries to be smarter about what to search.
-For example, it will recursively search your current directory *by default*, and it will automatically skip over any files that have been ignored by your source control configuration (e.g., `.gitignore`).
+For example, it will recursively search your current directory *by default*, and it will automatically skip over any source control specific files and directories (like `.git`).
 This method of searching undoubtedly has its own pros and cons, because it tends to make the tool "smarter," which is another way of saying "opaque."
 That is, when you really do need the tool to search everything, it can sometimes be tricky to know how to speak the right incantation for it to do so.
 With that said, being smart by default is incredibly convenient, especially when "smart" means "figure out what to search based on your source control configuration."
 There's no shell alias that can do that with `grep`.

 All of the other search tools in this benchmark share a common ancestor with either `grep` or `ack`. `sift` is descended from `grep`, while `ag`, `ucg`, and